CloudChi/FX-Framework/Custom Functions.md

     - For example: "Fx.Email.Smtp.Verify"
   - When moving a module from one file to another
     - Move any Custom Funtion that starts with "Fx.Module..."
+    - For example if moving the "DoSomethingCool" Module
+      - Also move the Custom Functions that start with "Fx.DoSomethingCool..."